-The fourth module of the programme, Implement, uses one-to-one sessions and blended approaches to support actual use of digital technologies in the classroom.
+The Implement module uses one-to-one sessions and blended approaches to support actual use of digital technologies in the classroom.

 “Every teacher needs to improve, not because they are not good enough, but because they can be even better.”